-Click on the 'Apply' option if the layer shall be used as a source of scatter data in the interpolation.
+Click on the 'Apply' column if the layer shall be used as a source of scatter data in the interpolation.
 The 'Number of points' column displays the number of scatter data points in the layer.
-This indicates the number of nodes for a .MESH file, and the number of cells or elements for .DFS2 or .DFSU files, respectively.
+This indicates the number of nodes for a .MESH file, and the number of cells or elements for TIFF, .DFS2 or .DFSU files, respectively.

+Layer title Apply Number of points

 DTM_XYZ 224326

-DTM_DFSU

-67562
+DTM_DFSU 67562

 DTM_MESH 67562

-DTM_DFS2 933530
+DTM DFS2 \checkmark 933530